 The ongoing chronic cases are usually caused by swelling and inflammation issues that aren’t related to infection.
 Thyroid eye disease is a common source of trouble for the lacrimal glands.
 Sometimes, pseudotumors occur.
 These tumors are called “pseudo” because they’re inflamed growths or masses that only resemble tumors.
 They are, in fact, not cancerous.
 Sarcoidosis, formations of inflammatory cells, may also be the problem.
-If you are having any of these symptoms you should always be evaluated with a thorough consultation and examination by a physician for an accurate diagnosis and treatment plan as it may be a symptom or sign of a serious illness or condition.
+If you are having any of these symptoms you should always be evaluated with a thorough consultation and examination by a ophthalmologist or New York optometrist for an accurate diagnosis and treatment plan as it may be a symptom or sign of a serious illness or condition.

 Blocked tear ducts most often happen in babies, although they can still happen, no matter how old you are.
 One in three babies is affected by tear gland inflammation.
 It causes excessive tearing, redness, and discharge when there’s no other apparent sickness problems or allergies.
 Lots of babies are born with a thin piece of skin, like a membrane that doesn’t allow the duct to open properly or makes it too narrow for the passage of tears.
 This can require a minor 5-to-10-minute procedure to correct.